2020 J.League Cup final: Post-match

-By winning the match, FC Tokyo won the competition for the first time since 2009, extending their record of never being beaten in a J.League Cup final.
+FC Tokyo won the competition during a period back to 2009, this extending their record of having never been beaten in a J.League Cup final.

 Kenta Hasegawa, the winning manager, said "I think I was able to give something back to the supporters.
 I think winning the Levain Cup is the first step.
 I want to fight for another title next season".
 He went on to praise Masato Morishige for stepping in as the defensive midfielder which allowed the team "to play a stable game in both offense and defense".
 This was Hasegawa's first trophy at FC Tokyo.
 His opposite number, Nelsinho said "I think it turned out to be a very tough match.
 I think we had a lot of fouls in the first half, and we weren't able to score many goals".

 FC Tokyo captain Keigo Higashi spoke in a similar manner to his manager, seeing the victory in this competition as a stepping stone to further success.
 He said "Last season, we finished second in the league, which was a disappointing experience.
 I'm happy to finish the season with a win.
 This is the start for Tokyo.
 I will never forget the moment I won.
 I want to win the title as soon as possible."
 For Kashiwa, both Hidekazu Otani and Yusuke Segawa mentioned the lack of teamwork contributing to their defeat, saying "As a team, we struggled a bit from the start, and there were some players who were playing in the finals for the first time, so I think it was a big deal that we gave the opponent a goal while we were not fully engaged in the game".

 The monetary reward to FC Tokyo for winning the trophy was 75,000,000円, with runners-up Kashiwa Reysol awarded 25,000,000円.

 For his performance and goal in the final, Leandro was awarded the MVP award and received a prize of 1,000,000円.

 As winners, FC Tokyo were due to play the winners of the 2020 Copa Sudamericana, Defensa y Justicia, in the 2021 J.League Cup / Copa Sudamericana Championship, however this game was not played due to a scheduling clash with the 2020 Summer Olympics.